-Executive Officers of the Company as of November 15, 2022(1)
+Executive Officers of the Company as of November 15, 2023(1)

-Name and Age (as of November 15, 2022) Current Company Positions and Other Material Business Experience During Past Five Years David P. Bauer (53) Chief Executive Officer of the Company since July 2019.
-President of Supply Corporation from February 2016 through June 2019.
+Name and Age (as of November 15, 2023) Current Company Positions and Other Material Business Experience During Past Five Years David P. Bauer (54) Chief Executive Officer of the Company since July 2019.
+Mr. Bauer previously served as President of Supply Corporation from February 2016 through June 2019.
 Treasurer and Principal Financial Officer of the Company from July 2010 through June 2019.
 Treasurer of Seneca from April 2015 through June 2019.
 Treasurer of Distribution Corporation from April 2015 through June 2019.
 Treasurer of Midstream Company from April 2013 through June 2019.
-Treasurer of Supply Corporation from June 2007 through June 2019.
-Treasurer of Empire from June 2007 through June 2019.
-Donna L. DeCarolis (63) President of Distribution Corporation since February 2019.
+Treasurer of Supply Corporation and Empire from June 2007 through June 2019.
+Donna L. DeCarolis (64) President of Distribution Corporation since February 2019.
 Ms. DeCarolis previously served as Vice President of Business Development of the Company from October 2007 through January 2019.
-Ronald C. Kraemer (66) Chief Operating Officer of the Company since March 2021, President of Supply Corporation since July 2019 and President of Empire since August 2008.
+Ronald C. Kraemer (67) Chief Operating Officer of the Company since March 2021, President of Supply Corporation since July 2019 and President of Empire since August 2008.
 Mr. Kraemer previously served as Senior Vice President of Supply Corporation from June 2016 through June 2019.
-Karen M. Camiolo (63) Treasurer and Principal Financial Officer of the Company since July 2019.
-Treasurer of Seneca Resources Company since July 2019.
-Ms. Camiolo previously served as Treasurer of Distribution Corporation, Supply Corporation, Empire and Midstream Company from July 2019 through June 2021.
-Ms. Camiolo previously served as Controller and Principal Accounting Officer of the Company from April 2004 through June 2019.
-Vice President of Distribution Corporation from April 2015 through June 2019.
-Controller of Midstream Company from April 2013 through June 2019.
-Controller of Empire from June 2007 through June 2019.
-Controller of Distribution Corporation and Supply Corporation from April 2004 through June 2019.
-Elena G. Mendel (56) Controller and Principal Accounting Officer of the Company since July 2019.
+Timothy J. Silverstein (40) Treasurer and Principal Financial Officer of the Company since May 2023.
+Treasurer of Seneca Resources Company since May 2023.
+Treasurer of Distribution Corporation, Supply Corporation, Empire and Midstream Company since July 2021.
+Mr. Silverstein previously served as Assistant Treasurer of Distribution Corporation, Supply Corporation and Empire from April 2020 through June 2021.
+General Manager of Finance from April 2019 through March 2020.
+Manager of Finance from April 2017 through March 2019.
+Elena G. Mendel (57) Controller and Principal Accounting Officer of the Company since July 2019.
 Controller of Distribution Corporation, Supply Corporation, Empire, and Midstream Company since July 2019.
-Assistant Controller of Distribution Corporation, Supply Corporation and Empire from February 2017 through June 2019.
-Martin A. Krebs (52) Chief Information Officer of the Company since December 2018.
+Ms. Mendel previously served as Assistant Controller of Distribution Corporation, Supply Corporation and Empire from February 2017 through June 2019.
+Martin A. Krebs (53) Chief Information Officer of the Company since December 2018 and Senior Vice President of Distribution Corporation since May 2023.
 Prior to joining the Company, Mr. Krebs served as Chief Information Officer and Chief Information Security Officer of Fidelis Care, a health insurance provider for New York State residents, from January 2012 to June 2018.
 Centene Corporation acquired Fidelis Care in July 2018, and Mr. Krebs served as the Chief Information Officer of the Fidelis Plan and Senior Vice President of Information Technology and Security from the acquisition to November 2018.
 Mr. Krebs' prior employers are not subsidiaries or affiliates of the Company.
-Sarah J. Mugel (58) Corporate Responsibility Officer of the Company since April 2022.
-General Counsel of the Company since May 2020 and Secretary of the Company since July 2018.
-Ms. Mugel has been Vice President of Supply Corporation since April 2015 and General Counsel and Secretary of Supply Corporation since April 2016.
-Ms. Mugel has been Secretary of Empire Pipeline and Secretary of Midstream Company, and has served as the General Counsel of both entities, since April 2016.
-Ms. Mugel previously served as Assistant Secretary of the Company from June 2016 through June 2018.
-Justin I. Loweth (44) President of Midstream Company since April 2022 and President of Seneca Resources Company since May 2021.
+Michael W. Reville (64) General Counsel and Secretary of the Company since April 2023 and Senior Vice President of Distribution Corporation since May 2020.
+Mr. Reville previously served as General Counsel of Distribution Corporation from April 2015 through March 2023.
+Secretary of Distribution Corporation from May 2020 through March 2023.
+Vice President of Distribution Corporation from April 2015 through April 2020.
+Justin I. Loweth (45) President of Midstream Company since April 2022 and President of Seneca Resources Company since May 2021.
 Mr. Loweth previously served as Senior Vice President of Seneca Resources Company from October 2017 through April 2021.